zipCoder933/Xbuilders/README.md

 There are 2 blender profiles, one for blocks and one for entities
 * The block profile has +Y as up direction
 * The entity profile has -Y as up direction

-### Icon generation
-If the resulting icons from icon generation are empty, the most likely cause would be that the iconRTT.vs vertex shader was not updated to match the chunk vertex shader